mmbman/Katagiri/1984-05-14-Awakening-of-Faith-Talk-9.md

 So [now we will look at] *The Mind in Terms of Phenomena*.

-So far, One Mind has been in terms of the truth.
+So far, One Mind [has been] in terms of the truth.
 But this time, One Mind is described [as] phenomena.
-So there are two things: One Mind described by The Mind as Truth, and The Mind as Phenomena.
+So there are two things, One Mind described by The Mind as Truth, and The Mind as Phenomena.
+Truth, and phenomena.
 One Mind can be seen from the truth, and phenomena.

 It is just like spring and flowers.
 When spring comes, flowers bloom.
-In common sense, you say spring comes first, and flowers bloom.
-But actually not; spring and flowers come together.
+In common sense, you say spring comes first and flowers bloom, but actually not: spring and flowers come together.

 So spring itself is quiet, because you don’t know what spring is.
 Spring itself is very still and quiet, but [also] spring is pretty dynamic, because you feel warm, you feel excited, and you can see the green grasses and the flowers blooming, so spring operates in everything.
 In human life, animate and inanimate beings.
 Air, ground, wherever you may go, spring is constantly operating.
 It’s very dynamic.
 But on the other hand, what is spring?
 We don’t know.
 Spring itself is very quiet.

 So spring itself is quiet and still, but it is not separate from flowers and all sentient beings.
 Spring is present in the flowers and yet goes beyond the flowers.
 So you may not say that spring comes first and flowers are something added later to spring.
 That is not real understanding of spring and flowers.
 Spring and flowers are like one piece of paper with two aspects.
 This is exactly the relationship between spring and flowers.
 This is the relationship between truth and phenomena: one piece of paper with two aspects.
 That’s why one mind can be described by two: the truth, and phenomena.
 Because they are already there.
 Descriptions of one mind like that are necessary for us, because two aspects are already with one mind.
 If you want to use one piece of paper, you should know which is back, which is front.
 You should know which you should use.
 So very naturally there is discrimination there: back and front.
 That’s why here, one mind is described by mind as truth, and the mind as phenomena.
 Just like Ryokan said, which I mention very often, “The falling maple leaf, showing back and front.”